An Imitation from Observation Approach to Transfer Learning with Dynamics Mismatch: Introduction

 Our experiments confirm our hypothesis by showing that \garat{} reduces the difference in the dynamics between two environments more effectively than \gat{}.
 Moreover, our experiments show that, in several domains, this improved grounding translates to better transfer of policies from one environment to the other.

-In summary, our contributions are as follows: {\em (1)} we show that grounded action transformation can be seen as an \emph{IfO} problem, {\em (2)} we derive a novel adversarial imitation learning algorithm, \garat{}, to learn an action transformation policy for sim-to-real transfer, and {\em (3)} we experimentally evaluate the efficacy of \garat{} for sim-to-real transfer.
+The contributions of this paper are as follows: {\em (1)} we show that learning the grounded action transformation can be seen as an \emph{IfO} problem, {\em (2)} we derive a novel adversarial imitation learning algorithm, \garat{}, to learn an action transformation policy for transfer learning with dynamics mismatch, and {\em (3)} we experimentally evaluate the efficacy of \garat{} for transfer with dynamics mismatch.